QBRC/CasHmac/README.md

 Sample Application
 ------------------
 Our sample application provides the best way to become familiar with CasHmac.
-In fact, it includes a fully-function RESTful Web service that implements JBoss's RESTEasy
+In fact, it includes a fully-function RESTful Web service that implements JBoss's RESTEasy.
 You can use the sample application as a starting point for your next RESTful service.
-Please find it at https://github.com/QBRC/CasHmac-Sample and follow the instructions in its README.md file.
+Please find it at https://github.com/QBRC/Guiberest and follow the instructions in its README.md file.

 Potential Gotchas